HyperAgents/hmas/scenarios/disinformation.md

 Lying is a communicative speech act of an agent (i.e. a liar) in which the liar intends to make believe something that the liar himself does not believe.

+### Sincerity in MAS [Sakama et al. 2015]

+An agent is sincere if, and only if, he believes all its communicative speech acts.

 ## Motivating scenarios

 ### Feature : persuading by deceiving an agent to do something